 - Using a stand mixer or hand mixer with paddle attachment, cream the butter, granulated sugar and brown sugar until light and fluffy (3-5 minutes on medium speed).
-You will know its done when the color has lightened to a soft whitish/brown.
+You will know its done when the color has lightened and is fluffy.

-- Add the vanilla, cake batter extract and egg until fully incorporated.
+- Add the vanilla, cake batter extract and egg until and mix until fully incorporated.

 - Add the dry Ingredients (flour, cornstarch, salt) and mix until just combined.
-Stop the mixer when you still see some flour on the side of the bowl and add the sprinkles and mix until incorporated.
+Stop the mixer when you still see some flour on the side of the bowl and add the sprinkles and fold with a spatula until incorporated.
 This should only take 10 seconds- make sure to not over-mix the batter.

-- Place cookie dough in the fridge for 30 minutes while the oven comes to temp (not a requirement at all, it simply enhances the flavor and will yield a softer cookie inside since it takes longer to bake colder dough).
+- *Optional.
+Place cookie dough in the fridge for 30 minutes while the oven comes to temp (not a requirement but simply enhances the flavor and will yield a softer cookie inside since it takes longer to bake colder dough).

-- Once oven is up to temp- use a spoon or cookie scoop to make 12-15 cookies, bake for 10-13 minutes (depending on your oven).
-Tip: start by making 2 cookies to test at the minimum time- 10 minutes and adjust accordingly.
+- Use a tablespoon or cookie scoop to make 12-15 cookies, place 2-3 inches apart on the baking sheet and bake for 11-15 minutes (depending on your oven and how cold the dough is).
+Tip: start by scooping 1 cookie to test at the minimum time- 11 minutes and adjust accordingly.
 Take out of the oven as the edges start turning a golden brown.
 The center may still seem uncooked but it will continue to bake once out of the oven, during cooling.